vision-zjweu/compv.github.io/docs/hw1.md

    **Important:** There are two caveats for verifying your results.

 1.  **Web browsers mess with images.
 Set your zoom to 100%.** The images are outputted so that each pixel in the original image corresponds to a few pixels in the output image (i.e., they're upsampled to deliberately be blocky).
 Try opening `bbb/view.htm`.
-The outputs quantizeFloyd and quantizeFloydGamma should look like BBB.
-The quantizeNaive outputs should look bad.
+The outputs `quantizeFloyd` and `quantizeFloydGamma` should look like BBB.
+The `quantizeNaive` outputs should look bad.
 2. Due to slight variations in implementations, your outputs may not look bit-wise identical to these outputs.
-You can check your results with what I call the **"look away from the screen" test**.
-To do this, load up your output and our output side by side.
-Cover your output with your hand; and look at our output.
-Now, look at something else and move your hand over our output.
-Look at your output for under a second.
-Does it look the same?
-If it's hard to tell and they seem to be the same, you're fine.
+You can check your results *by inspection* by comparing them visually to our provided outputs.

 </div>